A Yazidi Survivor's Struggle Shows The Pain That Endures After ISIS Attack

 "They were beating us with their boots, the rifle butts, anything they had in their hands," she says.
 "I started bleeding and the baby was gone."

-In the towns they went through, ISIS drove buses full of Yazidi women and girls for sale through the markets.
+ISIS drove buses full of Yazidi women and girls for sale through the markets of various towns.

 "Sometimes ISIS fighters would board the bus and choose one of us," she says.
-"They would drive around with a speaker, saying, 'If you don't have an infidel yet this is your chance to take one.'"
+"They would drive around with a speaker, saying, 'If you don't have an infidel yet, this is your chance to take one.' "

 The teenager was bought by four ISIS men in the three years she was enslaved.
 She ended up being taken by an Iraqi fighter to live with his family in Mosul, where she was raped, beaten and starved.
-The fighter's wife forced her to serve as her maid.
+The fighter's wife forced her to serve as a maid.

 She became pregnant by the ISIS fighter enslaving her.
 When she had the baby, she says, she struggled to keep him from hitting the child.